 - When we stop training, we almost immediately start to lose plasma and blood volume.
 This means that your heart rate for a given intensity will naturally increase.

 - After approximately 10-14 days, your maximum oxygen utilization drops at a rate of about 0.5 percent a day.

 - After a two-week fitness break, your brain’s ability to recruit muscle drops by 1-5 percent.

 - After three to four weeks off, your muscles begin to atrophy, your fatty acid utilization drops, and you become more sensitive to fluctuations in blood sugar.

 When you get back from your vacation and start moving again, you can expect it to take roughly twice as long to get back into shape as the time you’ve spent being inactive.
 That means if you take two weeks off, it could take four weeks to build back up to your previous fitness level.

 But there’s some good news.
 If you’re already fit with good training history, that time can definitely be shortened.
-We’ll talk about that, and a thing called supercompensation, in a moment.

 Should you Move, Exercise, or Train?